 It’s not just Roku

-The whole UWP seems to be ignored by developers, to be honest.
-Is it too much work?
-Is it not worth the budget?
-Is it a bad investment?
-Who knows.
-Microsoft has to make a lot of changes if it wants to have developers put in the requirements to play along with the UWP push across Windows 10, let alone have a functioning Windows Store for mobile apps.
+Microsoft needs a lot of help if it wants to have developers put in the time, effort, and meet all the requirements to play along with the UWP push across Windows 10- let alone have a functioning Windows Store for mobile apps.

 We’ll have to see what happens.
 Roku is a leader in the on-demand streaming industry.
-We should expect more from this company as they improve over time.
+I expect more from this company as they improve over time.
 Sit tight.